benediktschmitt/py-ts3/README.md

 	```Shell
 	$ setup.py install
 	```

+### As portable library
+You can simply download the master branch and copy the *ts3* directory in your projects folder or wherever you need it.

 ## Quick Introduction
 The easiest way to get to grips with this library is taking a look at the